Architectural lighting design: Correlated color temperature

-The correlated color temperature (CCT) of a light source is the temperature of an ideal black-body radiator that radiates light of comparable hue to that of the light source.
+The correlated color temperature (CCT) of a light source is the temperature of an ideal black-body radiator that radiates light of comparable chromaticity to that of the light source.
 Color temperature is a characteristic of visible light that has important applications in lighting, photography, videography, publishing, manufacturing, astrophysics, horticulture, and other fields.
 In practice, color temperature is only meaningful for light sources that do in fact correspond somewhat closely to the radiation of some black body (i.e. those on a line from red-orange via yellow and more or less white to blueish white); it does not make sense to speak of the color temperature of (e.g. a green or a purple light).
-Color temperature is conventionally stated in the unit of absolute temperature, the kelvin, having the unit symbol K.
+Color temperature is conventionally stated in the SI unit of absolute temperature, the kelvin, having the unit symbol K.

 For lighting building interiors, it is often important to take into account the color temperature of illumination.
 For example, a warmer (i.e. lower color temperature) light is often used in public areas to promote relaxation, while a cooler (higher color temperature) light is used to enhance concentration in offices.

 CCT dimming for LED technology is regarded as a difficult task, since binning, age and temperature drift effects of LEDs change the actual color value output.
-Here feedback loop systems are used for example with color sensors, to actively monitor and control the color output of multiple color mixing LEDs.
+Here feedback loop systems can be used for example with color sensors, to actively monitor and control the color output of multiple color mixing LEDs.

 The color temperature of the electromagnetic radiation emitted from an ideal black body is defined as its surface temperature in Kelvin, or alternatively in mireds (micro-reciprocal kelvin).
 This permits the definition of a standard by which light sources are compared.